openpnp/openpnp/Backlash-Compensation.md

 **Backlash Offset** sets the amount of backlash.

+**Sneak-up Distance** sets the distance over which the **DirectionalSneakUp** method moves at reduced speed.
+If a move is smaller than that, the sneak-up distance is reduced (in other words, the whole move is then done at the reduced speed).

 **Backlash Speed Factor** determines the speed factor of the final approach move in OneSided methods.

 ## Backlash Offset Calibration